iplot-viz/mint/README.md

 ## Description

 This project contains example usage of the iterplot libary in a Qt application.
-The Qt application allows to select a set of UDA variables and the plot them using either matplotlib or VTK graphics library.
+The Qt application allows to select a set of UDA variables and the plot them using either matplotlib or PyQtGraph graphics library.
 Following features are currently supported:

 * Plotting multiple graphs in a row/column layout